vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="shallow-clone" element="h2">Shallow Clone</typography>

-Shallow cloning is an act of object cloning where you copy all the properties of an object to another newly created object, but the non-primitive properties are copied by reference.
+'Shallow cloning' is an act of object cloning where you copy all the properties of an object to a newly created object, but the non-primitive properties are copied by reference.

 ```javascript
   const object = {